 Another source of “surplus” chimpanzees was the U.S. Air Force.

 As the 1990s ended, the Air Force was still housing 141 chimpanzees that were direct descendants and companions of those taken from Africa for space and aeronautical research in the 1950s and 1960s.
 In 1998, the Air Force gave these chimps to The Coulston Foundation (TCF) of Alamagordo, New Mexico, a private breeding and research facility that had run the Air Force labs.
 That gave TCF the largest chimp colony in the world, with a total of 650 used for spinal-cord research and studies of Alzheimer’s disease, diabetes, and arthritis.

 But TCF had problems.
 Poorly managed, the facility had a long history of violations of the Animal Welfare Act (AWA) for primate care.
-After years of fines for inadequate housing and veterinary care, poor record keeping, and the unnecessary deaths of a dozen chimpanzees, TCF was ordered to close.
+After years of fines for inadequate housing and veterinary care, poor record keeping, and the unnecessary deaths of a dozen chimpanzees, TCF was ordered to close in 2002.
 Twenty-one of its chimps were sent to the Center for Captive Chimpanzee Care in Fort Pierce, Florida.
 Funding from the Arcus Foundation of Kalamazoo, Michigan made it possible for the Center to manage another 266 chimpanzees and 61 monkeys from TCF.
-Now known as “Save the Chimps,” the sanctuary can accommodate 300 chimps.
+Now known as “Save the Chimps,” the Florida sanctuary can accommodate 300 chimpanzees.
 Jane Goodall serves on the Center’s Advisory Council.